 Special-needs groups that are disproportionately affected by high housing costs include large families, single-parent households, and seniors.
 As discussed in the Overcrowding analysis, large-family households often face special housing challenges due to a lack of adequately sized affordable housing available.
 The higher costs required for homes with multiple bedrooms can result in larger families experiencing a disproportionate cost burden and can increase the risk of housing insecurity.
 In Suisun City, 37.0 percent of the total large households in the city are lower income.
 Of large-family households, 20.7 percent experience a cost burden of 30.0 to 50.0 percent, while 13.4 percent of large households spend more than half of their income on housing.
-Table 2-37, Single Parent Households, 2015-2019, in Appendix 2 - Regional Households comprise 16.1 percent of households in Suisun City, of which, 21.9 percent are below the poverty threshold, indicating that they may have to spend a greater percentage of their income on housing, and may be at risk for displacement without assistance.
+Table 2-37, Single Parent Households, 2015-2019, in Appendix 2 - Regional Housing Needs Assessment, indicates that 23.8 percent of households are headed by single parents.
+Female-headed, single-parent households comprise 16.1 percent of households in Suisun City, of which, 21.9 percent are below the poverty threshold, indicating that they may have to spend a greater percentage of their income on housing, and may be at risk for displacement without assistance.